 Cloud bursting is a model in which the local resources of a Private Cloud are combined with resources from remote Cloud providers.
-The remote provider could be a commercial Cloud service, such as Amazon EC2, IBM SoftLayer or Microsoft Azure, or a partner infrastructure running a different OpenNebula instance.
+The remote provider could be a commercial Cloud service, such as Amazon EC2, or a partner infrastructure running a different OpenNebula instance.
 Such support for cloud bursting enables highly scalable hosting environments.

 As you may know, OpenNebula's approach to cloud bursting is quite unique.
 The reason behind this uniqueness is the transparency to both end users and cloud administrators to use and maintain the cloud bursting functionality.
-The transparency to cloud administrators comes from the fact that a AWS EC2 region, SoftLayer datacenter or an Azure location is modelled as any other host (albeit of potentially a much bigger capacity), so the scheduler can place VMs in the external cloud as it will do in any other local host.
-For instance, in EC2:
+The transparency to cloud administrators comes from the fact that a an AWS EC2 region is modelled as any other host (albeit of potentially a much bigger capacity), so the scheduler can place VMs in EC2 as it will do in any other local host.

+\$ onehost list

+ID NAME CLUSTER RVM ALLOCATED_CPU ALLOCATED_MEM STAT

+2 kvm- 0 0 / 800 (0%) 0K / 16G (0%) on

+3 kvm-1 0 0 / 100 (0%) 0K / 1.8G (0%) on

+4 us-east-1 ec2 0 0 / 500 (0%) 0K / 8.5G (0%) on

+On the other hand, the transparency to end users is offered through the hybrid template functionality: the same VM template in OpenNebula can describe the VM if it is deployed locally and also if it gets deployed in Amazon EC2.
+So users just have to instantiate the template, and OpenNebula will transparently choose if that is executed locally or remotely.
+A simple template like the following is enough to launch Virtual Machines in Amazon EC2:

 '''

-$ onehost list

-ID NAME

-CLUSTER

-RVM

-ALLOCATED_CPU

-ALLOCATED MEM STAT

-2 kvm-

-0

-0 / 800 (0%)

-0K / 16G (0%) on

-0 / 100 (0%)

-0K / 1.8G (0%) on

-0

-3 \text{ kvm}-1

-0K / 8.5G (0%) on

-0 / 500 (0%)

-4 us-east-1

-'''

-On the other hand, the transparency to end users is offered through the hybrid template functionality: the same VM template in OpenNebula can describe the VM if it is deployed locally and also if it gets deployed in EC2, SoftLayer or Azure.
-So users just have to instantiate the template, and OpenNebula will transparently choose if that is executed locally or remotely.
-A simple template like the following is enough to launch Virtual Machines in EC2:

-''' NAME=ec2template
+NAME=ec2template

 CPU=1

 MEMORY=1700

 EC2=[

 AMI="ami-6f5f1206",

-BLOCKDEVICEMAPPING="/dev/sdh=:20", '''

 '''

+'''

+BLOCKDEVICEMAPPING="/dev/sdh=:20",

 INSTANCETYPE="m1.small",

-KEYPAIR="gsg-keypair" ]
+KEYPAIR="gsg-keypair"]